-- Invitation: periodically, the BC PNP will invite the highest scoring registrants to apply.
-Those invited to apply will have 30 days to submit an online application and pay a $550 application processing fee.
-Registrants not invited and those who do not apply within 30 days will be removed from the pool after 12 months.
+- Invitation: periodically, the BC PNP invites the highest scoring registrants to apply for a Nomination.
+Those invited to apply have 30 days to submit an online application and pay a $700 application processing fee.
+Registrants not invited and those who do not apply within 30 days of being invited are removed from the pool after 12 months.

 - Application: the BC PNP will assess applications against program and category-specific criteria and select candidates to become Provincial Nominees.
-The processing time is expected to take 2 – 3 months.
+Currently, the processing time is 2 – 3 months.

-- Nomination: those approved, or nominated, will receive a Confirmation of Nomination and a work permit support letter, if required, which they can use to apply for a new work permit or to extend one that is about to expire.
+- Nomination: those approved, or nominated, will receive a Confirmation of Nomination and a work permit support letter, if required, which they can use to apply for a new work permit or to extend one that will soon expire.

-- Permanent Residence: Provincial Nominees and their dependent family members have up to 6 months to apply to IRCC for permanent residence.
+- Permanent Residence: After being nominated, Provincial Nominees and their dependent family members have up to 6 months to apply to IRCC for permanent residence.
 IRCC conducts security and admissibility checks and makes the final decision regarding permanent residence.

 When will applications be accepted?

-The BC PNP reopened all categories and started accepting registrations on January 27, 2016.
-The BC PNP will be issuing invitations based on the annual allocation of provincial nominations and the program’s processing capacity.
+The BCPNP issues invitations based on the annual allocation of provincial nominations and the program’s processing capacity.
 Information about invitations to apply including invitation dates, number of invitations issued and minimum scores by category are be posted on the BC PNP website.

 How many openings will there be?

-What can I do when my work visa expires prior to receiving positive notification from PNP on my application?
+What can I do when my work permit expires prior to receiving positive notification from PNP on my application?

 How can employers support their current workers with the BC PNP application process?